 - Nicolas Flamel House (the oldest house in Paris)

-The 3rd Arrondisement is a great choice if you want to be central to many of the sites, have the feel and neighborhood of Le Marais, but still be slightly removed from the tourist hub.
+The 3rd Arrondissement is a great choice if you want to be central to many of the sites, have the feel and neighborhood of Le Marais, but still, be slightly removed from the tourist hub.
 Experience luxury hotels here like no other.

 Pros & Cons of the 3rd Arrondissement